eclipse-archived/antenna/README.md

 After all dependencies are present, you can build Antenna and deploy it in your local repository via

+Please also note that some dependencies of SW360antenna are only available for Java 8.
+So you need to use Java 8 to build the project.

 <pre>
 $ <b>mvn install</b>
 </pre>